 Develop leadership capabilities, grow your people skills, and add value to your career with a certificate in human resource management.

 Time for an upgrade!
-The human resource management certificate program from University of Maryland University College can help you prepare for supervisory and midlevel management positions by providing the theoretical and practical knowledge you need to advance and skills you can apply on the job right away.
+The human resource management certificate program from University of Maryland University College can help provide the theoretical and practical knowledge you need to advance and skills you can apply on the job right away.

 About the Human Resource Management Undergraduate Certificate